arduino/docs-content/content/tutorials/generic/x8-manager-voucher-redeem/x8-manager-voucher-redeem.md

 ## Arduino Cloud for Business Voucher with Portenta X8 Manager Add-On

-The __Arduino Cloud for Business Voucher with Portenta X8 Manager Add-On__ is a voucher available with select PRO products.
-It can be found within the product package for easy identification.
-It grants the holder a one-time redemption opportunity for a trial-period subscription plan to the Arduino Cloud for Business.
+The __Arduino Cloud for Business Voucher with Portenta X8 Manager Add-On__ grants the holder a one-time redemption opportunity for a trial-period subscription plan to the Arduino Cloud for Business.

 It includes a complimentary trial-period subscription plan to the Portenta X8 Manager add-on.

-***The voucher must be redeemed within one year from the date of receipt.
-It is non-transferable and can only be used by the original recipient.
-The voucher is valid specifically for the software type specified on it.***

-This tool will speed up the creation and management of your projects by using cutting-edge technology.
-It lets you easily combine the Portenta X8 Manager with Arduino Cloud for secure updates and efficient management of multiple devices.

 ## Voucher Activation Code

-The voucher lets you try the Arduino Cloud for Business and the Portenta X8 Manager for a limited time.
-You can activate it using a unique code provided in the following format:
+This voucher grants access to a single trial-period subscription plan to the Arduino Cloud for Business and the Portenta X8 Manager, by means of a a unique alphanumerical code.
+For simplicity, in this tutorial, we will refer to a sample code formed as:

-`C4BX83M-XXXXXXXXXX`

-The `XXXXXXXXXX` field represents the actual code that needs to be used to redeem the one-time trial-period subscription plan to Arduino Cloud for Business and the Portenta X8 Manager add-on.
+`XXXXXXXXXX`

+Any alphanumerical character received in the redemption code must be copied and used (including special characters like dash "-"

 Once you have your unique code, follow the process below to redeem it and fully leverage the extensive benefits offered.